AntArch/antarch.github.io/_posts/2015-03-22-Migrating-Research-Objects-From-DARTPortal-To-Leeds-Institutional-Repository.md

 * *documents.docid* and *documents.rowid* refer to research objects within the collection.
 	* If there are 1-many relationships about the data then we maintain the same documents.docid and increment the documents.rowid

+# Point 1 and 2 - Collection and folder physical preparation

+This is done.
+Not a problem.

+# Point 3 - Metadata creation for ingest

+The backend CKAN system is not ammenable to direct SQL extract - and the OAI-PMH in the system doesn't do what we want it to do.
+Dave will create a python script that creates this metadata by parsing the collections and resources.
+Because we have a naming pattern this is fine (it basically repurposes the ingest system we used for CKAN and matches to the Leeds Schema)

-# Mapping between the DART schema and the Leeds Institutional Repository schema
+## Mapping between the DART schema and the Leeds Institutional Repository schema

 This has been started and is [documented online](https://docs.google.com/spreadsheets/d/1Zyx49aPpl8d1ud6TmQ6T-ohXq9LdlHPICkotE8MYh5E).
 However, it does require revision.
-I have just understoof the difference in the colour coding of the schema details given to me by Graham:
+I have just understood the difference in the colour coding of the schema details given to me by Graham:

 * Red - compound primary key
 * Green - Collection metadata